tile38/tile38.github.io/src/website/root/commands/sethook.md

 ### Endpoint Failover

-It's possible to specify multiple endpoints for a webhook by seperating each with a comma.
+It's possible to specify multiple endpoints for a webhook by separating each with a comma.
 Make sure that there are no spaces between the comma and the urls.

 ```tile38
 SETHOOK warehouse http://10.0.20.78/ep1,http://10.0.20.78/ep2 ...